 To launch EC2 instances with an IAM role in Auto Scaling, you'll have to create an Auto Scaling launch configuration with an EC2 instance profile.
 An instance profile is simply a container for an IAM role.
 First, create an IAM role that has all the permissions required to access the AWS resources, then add your role to the instance profile.

-For more information about IAM roles and instance profiles, see Delegating API Access by Using Roles in the Using IAM guide.
+For more information about IAM roles and instance profiles, see Delegating API Access by Using Roles in the IAM User Guide guide.